rdnine/lux/README.md

 # lux

-## The next PHP micro-framework
+## Your next PHP micro-framework
 ### Focused on fast development and speed

-Soo... php sucks hamm?
+This is a concept project